 Is it possible to re-cycle Polypropylene (PP)?

 - The answer is unfortunately that it depends on the facility where your recycling is taken.
 Quite a number of recycling locations are not geared up to recycle Polypropylene.
-However where is can be recycled it stands a good chance of ending up as the same type of item it was before recycling.
+However, where it can be recycled it stands a good chance of ending up as the same type of item it was before recycling.

 Plastic type: Polystyrene (PS)